categories

 following key

-Create a new value inside the System key by right clicking the System Key and choose New > DWORD (32-bit) Value.
+Create a new value inside the System key by right-clicking the System Key and choosing New > DWORD (32-bit) Value.
 Input ‘HideFastUserSwitching’.

 Hide Fast User Switching